snoyberg/yesoddocs/persistent/defining-entities.markdown

 As a convenience, there is also a quasi-quoted syntax which is a little easier to use.
 It is merely a simpler way to define your entities.
 The quasiquoter is the [persist](http://docs.yesodweb.com/haddock/persistent/Database-Persist-Quasi.html) function.

 The syntax is very straight forward: each non-indented line is the name of an entity.
-All indented lines following is belong to that entity.
+All indented lines following it belong to that entity.

 * If a line begins with the word "deriving", then all of the following words are typeclasses which the entity should derive.

-* If a line begins with an upper-case letter, the first word is a unique key constructor name, and the remaining words are field names to be included in the unique key.
+* If a line begins with an upper-case letter, the first word is a unique key constructor name and the remaining words are field names to be included in the unique key.

 * Otherwise, a line declares a new field.
-The first word is the field name, the second word is the data type for that field, and the remaining words are each attributes.
+The first word is the field name, the second word is the data type for that field, and each of the remaining words is an attribute.

 ### Attributes